SuperBlueHenBros/AutoHawkAPI-Client/README.md

 ```
 You can either provide a path or leave it empty to have it open up a file dialogue asking for directory.

+_The dialogue window may not work on all systems.
+If an error occurs, you'll simply have to provide the path as an argument._

 #### Opening socket

 In Bizhawk, go to `Tools` > `Lua Console`.
 Select `Open script` and open `hook.lua` from the exported components.